Common Types of Workers’ Comp Injuries

 - Slips, trips, and falls (26%)

 While these workplace events focus on injuries, it’s important to remember that many workers also get sick from their jobs.
-Examples of occupational diseases include mesothelioma caused by exposure to asbestos, lung disease caused by expose to coal dust, radiation sickness, lead poisoning, and more recently, COVID-19.
+Examples of occupational diseases include mesothelioma caused by exposure to asbestos, lung disease caused by expose to coal dust, radiation sickness, lead poisoning.

 If you are suffering from an occupational disease that developed over time or an infectious disease acquired on-the-job, you may want to consider filing a workers’ compensation claim to try to have the insurance company pay your medical expenses and reimburse you for lost wages.